CodeWithMMAK

 jasmine.getEnv().addReporter(new HtmlReporter({

-baseDirectory: 'test-results',
+baseDirectory: 'test-results'

 }).getJasmine2Reporter());